Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Conclusion

-We have demonstrated how modularization simplifies the implementation of new solvers in electronic structure codes with the implementation of the OMM solver in the SIESTA code \cite{SIESTA,Ordejon1996,Soler2002,Sanchez-Portal1997,Garcia2020}.
+We have demonstrated how modularization simplifies the implementation of new solvers in electronic structure codes by revising the OMM solver in the SIESTA code \cite{SIESTA,Ordejon1996,Soler2002,Sanchez-Portal1997,Garcia2020}.
 Matrix algebra operations and parallelization are efficiently handled via external libraries.
 In particular, the implementation benefits from two ESL \cite{ESL,Oliveira2020} libraries: libOMM\cite{LIBOMM,Corsetti2014,omm-bundle,Oliveira2020} and MatrixSwitch\cite{MS,MSDBCSR,omm-bundle,Oliveira2020}.
 The libOMM library is used to perform the minimization of the energy functional, while the MatrixSwitch library serves as an interface to low-level algebraic routines facilitating switching between different matrix formats.
-These libraries have been extended to make possible not only cubic-scaling but also linear-scaling OMM calculations.
+These libraries have been extended to make possible not only cubic-scaling but also linear-scaling OMM calculations for insulating systems with a substantial band gap.
 Now the energy functional minimization in libOMM can be carried out for sparse matrices with the DBCSR library \cite{DBCSR,Borstnik2014,CP2K}, in addition to dense matrices using ScaLAPACK \cite{SCALAPACK}.
 To facilitate incorporating libOMM into electronic structure codes based on atomic orbitals, MatrixSwitch has been also supplemented with subroutines for matrix format conversion and matrix reading and writing.
-The solver library libOMM can now be easily further developed in the MatrixSwitch language for the implementation of new solvers.
-Furthermore, the extended MatrixSwitch and libOMM libraries available through ESL \cite{ESL,Oliveira2020} can be used for implementation of linear and cubic-scaling OMM approaches in other codes.
+The solver library libOMM can be easily further developed in the MatrixSwitch language for the implementation of new solvers.

+The extended MatrixSwitch and libOMM libraries available through ESL \cite{ESL,Oliveira2020} can be used for implementation of linear and cubic-scaling OMM approaches in other codes.
+The libraries can be used with different types of local basis sets.
+The only condition for achieving the linear-scaling behavior is that either the basis functions go to zero beyond some cutoff radius or the elements of the input matrices are filtered with respect to some tolerance to ensure that the matrices are sparse.
+Note that implementation of custom conversion routines is needed if the matrix format is different from the MS or SIESTA formats.

 To test the performance of the new OMM and traditional diagonalization solvers available in SIESTA, large-scale calculations have been performed for a BN layer.
 When sparse matrices and localized wavefunctions are used, linear scaling with system size is achieved in practice, as expected.
 Matrix conversion, reading and writing of restart files, as well as initialization and update of the localized wavefunctions take a small fraction of the computational time.
 For the linear-scaling methods that fraction does not depend on system size.
 The cubic-scaling OMM with kinetic energy preconditioning performs best for small systems, even better than diagonalization.
 For plain OMM, diagonalization, and cubic-scaling OMM with kinetic energy preconditioning, the crossovers with linear-scaling methods are observed at about 300, 700 and 1200 atoms, respectively.
 The best performance for the linear-scaling OMM with sparse matrices is achieved when the wavefunctions and basis functions are divided into blocks of sizes around 10, taking into account the chemical structure.
 The OMM solver is MPI-parallelized.
 When using the DBCSR library \cite{DBCSR,Borstnik2014,CP2K} for algebraic operations with sparse matrices, the computational time decreases by a factor of 2.5 upon doubling the computational cost.
 It is expected that CPU scaling can be further improved via refactoring some operations in the libOMM library, using OpenMP and GPUs, etc.